badewanne89/moveez/services/gui/README.md

-# npm run scripts in package.json
+# How-To develop and run the service

 |script        | action | TLS | authentication
 | ------------- |:-------------:| -----:|---:|